I don't remember this well enough to rate it.

 BBC; IMDb; PBS; TV.com; Wikipedia

 This aired in the U.K. in 2006, and in the U.S. in 2007.
-Well, I haven't read the original book, but I think this departs somewhat from it.
+Well, I haven't read the original book (or hadn't when I saw this), but I think this departs somewhat from it.
+(Rereading this after reading the book... wow, did this movie ever depart from it.)
 And while I think there were some vaguely interesting ideas, I still didn't find this version particularly memorable.
-Though we certainly did like Lucy and Mina.
 Anyway... it's about... love, as well as religion and empire.
 I didn't really follow everything that went on, but there was a fellow named Lord Arthur Holmwood, who married a woman named Lucy Westenra.
 However, he was waiting to consummate their marriage until he could be cured of syphilis, which he only recently learned he inherited from his parents.
 But this being Victorian England, he didn't want anyone to know about his condition.
 Even if not infecting his wife and not telling her the reason meant allowing her to fret over why he was so distant.

 However, he had a plan to cure the disease, which involved the help of a man named Singleton, who was a member of an occult secret society, the Brotherhood of the Undead.
 They sent a man named Jonathan Harker to Transylvania to deliver some papers to Count Dracula, which included information about property Arthur had bought for Dracula in London, as well as a ticket on a ship headed to England, so Dracula could move there.
 Dracula at first looked old, creepy, Gothic... but after killing Jonathan, he looked younger.
 But once he got to England, he didn't do anything that was expected of him, because he didn't really care about the interests of his benefactor, Arthur, nor of his faithful servants in the Brotherhood, including Singleton.
 His primary goal was in spreading vampirism throughout the British Empire, though of course he'd have to start small.
 He was also interested in Christianity, which he didn't seem to put much stock in, because...
 I guess vampirism was his own religion.
 Or something.
 Yes, as I said, religion and empire, interesting ideas, but I don't think they were well-enough explored.
 Of course, there wasn't really time....